anjanayraina/Assignment4/README.md

 ## Immutable Role Definitions
 The `OWNER_ROLE` is defined as a constant, preventing it from being modified after deployment, and ensuring that the security model cannot be altered.

-## Custom Errors
-The contract uses custom errors instead of revert strings, saving gas and providing clearer reasons for transaction failures.
-This helps in identifying issues more efficiently during interactions with the contract.

-## Event Logging
-The contract emits events for significant actions, such as transaction submission, confirmation, execution, and owner management.
-This allows for better monitoring and auditing of contract activity.

 ## Confirmation Tracking
 The contract maintains a mapping of confirmations for each transaction, ensuring that confirmations are tracked individually and cannot be duplicated.